justinlhudson/Impromptu/README.md

 # Impromptu

 As the name implies, just a bunch of helpers.
+Like a junk drawer of things with some good, some bad, and some forgotten.

 ## C-Sharp